Tutorial

 invalid={ this.state.validate.emailState === 'has-danger' }

-to display the success and/or failure text.
+prop to display the success text:

 <FormFeedback valid>